 - Partnership funding to support a sustainable future and heritage based regeneration in Conservation Areas: Partnership Schemes in Conservation Areas

 Our Repair Grants for Places of Worship scheme ceased in 2013.
-If you're looking for information about Grants for Places of Worship run by the Heritage Lottery Fund, please contact your local HLF office.
+If you're looking for information about grants for places of worship, please contact your local National Lottery Heritage Fund office.